-Get SMART with a template that guides you through the goal creation process, including a bonus example.
+Get SMART with a template that guides you through the goal creation process.

 As a quick reminder, SMART is an acronym for specific, measurable, attainable, realistic, and timely.
 The SMART goals template below can be used as a general guide to help you get started on the right foot.